TinkurLab/monorepo-pr-labeler-action/CONTRIBUTING.md

 ### To run action locally

 1. `npm install` to install dependencies
+2. create a Github Personal Access Token at https://github.com/settings/tokens
-2. create a `dev` file with the following contents:
+3. create a `dev` file with the following contents:

 ```bash
 export GITHUB_TOKEN="12345"